kevinmchan/exploring-gpt5/README.md

 I'd like to explore OpenAI's python Responses API, including using some of the new features released with GPT5.
 Given most of OpenAI's current flagship models are being deprecated, I will focus exclusively on features compatable with GPT5 for this exercise.

-Here are some scenarios I'd like to document:
+Here are some scenarios I'd like to document for later reference:
 - [x] Generating responses (hello gpt5)
 - [x] Providing developer prompts
 - [x] Getting back reasoning summary